Druidan/RPS-Multiplayer/README.md

 ## Dependancies
 The goal of this app is to demonstrate a static page using a real time database.
 To that end, this app will only have [Firebase](https://firebase.google.com/) as a dependancy through CDN.

+## Bugs to Fix
+* Sometimes a player will be awarded two wins for a single win.

 ## Future Features:
 * Choosing rock, paper, or scissors, will be on a timer.
 * RPS-Multiplayer 2 - A sequel built as a MERN app with more advanced features, like a true authentication system, persistent user data and records, and a React view engine.
 This is a seperate project from this one, and does not figure into the plan to refactor this project for its original specifications.